 TIP: Practice makes perfect.
 You can never be too prepared for an interview.
 The CMC offers many different ways to practice your skills, such as Interview Stream, a free online resource to practice interviewing any time you need or want.
 You can watch your video for self assessment, or request feedback from a CMC advisor.

 Another way to enhance your interviewing skills is by meeting one-on-one in simulated "real life" interviews conducted by alumni volunteers and professionals.
-Schedule an appointment by emailing the CMC or by viewing the DePaul ASK interview schedule.
+Schedule an appointment by emailing the CMC or by registering for a practice interview.
+The DePaul ASK Interviews are scheduled on Handshake under the "On-Campus Interviews" tab.

 Salary & Benefit Negotiation